 Though it was in the past relatively unknown, this surgery is now requested more frequently.

-The procedure consists in removing skin excess.
+The procedure consists in removing excess skin.
 The scar may be longitudinal or transversal, wedge resection, with skin flaps or simple resection, depending on the morphology of the patient.

 An atrophy of the labia majora should always be investigated and treated if necessary.
-Labia majora aim at protection of the labia minor.
-Atrophy of labia major will discover the labia minora and make them look too big and very sensitive.
+The labia majora aim to protect the labia minor.
+Atrophy of labia major will uncover the labia minora and make them look too big and very sensitive.
 A reduction nymphoplasty performed without considering the labia major atrophy would not solve the problem.
 After the reduction, the labia minora would remain sensitive and visible because of the absence of their protective pad.
-Labia major atrophy can be corrected with a lipofilling.
+Labia major atrophy can be corrected with lipofilling.